codepath/site-week1-project1-flixster-starter/README.md

 Add your response here

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.
 * If i had more time i would implement the stretch features.
-I had problem with the popup.
-I would like to complete that
+I would on on different genres and also suggested movies

 Add your response here